WikiEducationFoundation/TopicContribs/README.md

         --apm=<article_project_path> Path to a csv of page_id project_name pairs.
         --pl=<project_list_path>     Path to a csv with all project_name's that you would like to be included in the count.
+        --threads=<num_threads>      Number of threads to be used.
+All available will be used if not specified.
         <cohort_file>                File containing usernames of interest.
         -v, --verbose                Generate verbose output.